Black voters are being targeted in disinformation campaigns, echoing the 2016 Russian playbook

 The ambiguity surrounding the identity of the users was particularly pronounced in the case of the accounts that claimed to have forsworn the Black Lives Matter movement.
 Twitter revealed no details about the recently created personas beyond saying they had engaged in behavior contrary to the company’s policies.

-That limited disclosure made it difficult to discern how the ideological work of the accounts was being carried out and by whom, said Deen Freelon, a professor at the University of North Carolina and the lead author of the recent article, “Black Trolls Matter: Racial and Ideological Asymmetries in Social Media Disinformation.”
-He pointed to the “long history” of what the article terms “digital blackface” in finding that presenting as a Black activist is the most effective disinformation tactic for driving online engagement.
+That limited disclosure made it difficult to discern how the ideological work of the accounts was being carried out and by whom, said Deen Freelon, a professor at the University of North Carolina at Chapel Hill and the lead author of the recent article “Black Trolls Matter: Racial and Ideological Asymmetries in Social Media Disinformation.”
+He pointed to the “long history” of what the article terms “digital blackface” in finding that presenting oneself as a Black activist is the most effective disinformation tactic for driving online engagement.

 At the same time, Freelon said, “authentic Black conservatives have long been trotted out by Republicans” in a bid to answer accusations of racism.
 If some of the users suspended this week by Twitter were expressing their genuine beliefs, he added, “the duplicate tweets posted by other accounts strongly suggest the kind of coordinated platform manipulation that Twitter expressly prohibits.”